katydecorah/katydecorah.github.io/code/_posts/2013-09-23-google-static-map-maker.md

 ## Head Scratcher

 One thing that had me scratching my head: how to evaluate an expression, but then output something else.
-For instance, when there is no value for the API Key input, I don't want the parameter to be displayed in the API call.
+For instance, when I don't have a value for the API Key input, then I don't want the parameter to be displayed in the API call.
 Because if the value of _api_ is blank, it can throw an error.
 I knew I needed a way to check the value of the input and output code based on that evaluation, but I couldn't figure out how to write it.

 Finally, I figured it out.